buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_3_ML101_how_this_all_works.md

 So in the case above, the “input” is the sentence we’re providing and the “parameter” is a unique number. **We gather up all the outputs from the 175 billion unique parameters, combine them, and get our final output: words that complete the sentence.**

 You may be wondering how we can multiply a sentence with a bunch of numbers.
-Essentially, each sentence is broken down into “**tokens**”, in other words each sentence is converted into a set of numbers.
+Essentially, each sentence is broken down into “**tokens**” and is converted into a set of numbers.

 GPT-3 has a dictionary created that maps pieces of words to numbers.
 For example, the word “gang” maybe be represented there as a `4332` token.